muhammadsalek/Rural-Urban-Inequalities-in-Depression-among-Ever-Married-Women-in-Lesotho/README.md

 ## Abstract

-### Objective
+### Objectives
-To assess the key influencing risk factors of depression with rural–urban inequalities among ever-married women in Lesotho.
+To assess the association between depressive symptoms and decision-making autonomy with rural–urban inequalities, and to map province-level spatial disparities in depression prevalence among ever-married women in Lesotho.

 ### Methods
-This study analyzed cross-sectional data from **3,297 ever-married women** from the Lesotho Demographic and Health Survey (LDHS) 2023–24.
-Depression was evaluated using the **Patient Health Questionnaire-9 (PHQ-9)**.
-Survey-weighted stepwise multivariable logistic regression was conducted to identify factors associated with depression, with stratified analyses for rural and urban areas.
+This study used cross-sectional data from **3,297 ever-married women aged 15–49 years** from the **2023–24 Lesotho Demographic and Health Survey (LDHS)**.
+Depression was measured using the **Patient Health Questionnaire-9 (PHQ-9 ≥ 10)**.
+Women's decision-making autonomy was measured using a **composite empowerment index** based on participation in five household decision-making domains.
+Survey-weighted multivariable logistic regression models were fitted at the national level and **stratified by place of residence**.
+Model discrimination was assessed using the **AUC**.
+Spatial analyses were conducted to examine **district-level variation** in depression prevalence and autonomy.

 ### Results

-**Nationally:**
+- **Overall depression prevalence:** 7.4% (95% CI: 6.3–8.7)
-- Older age (45–49 years) was associated with **lower odds** of depression (aOR = 0.28; 95% CI: 0.10–0.76)
+- Women with decision-making autonomy showed **lower odds of depression nationally** (AOR = 0.63; 95% CI: 0.39–0.98)
-- High parity (≥3 children) was associated with **higher odds** (aOR = 2.49; 95% CI: 1.04–5.93)
+- The protective effect was **stronger in rural areas** (AOR = 0.44; 95% CI: 0.27–0.74)
-- Lower odds observed in Mohale's Hoek (OR = 0.42; 95% CI: 0.19–0.94) and Mokhotlong (OR = 0.33; 95% CI: 0.15–0.74) vs. Maseru

-**Among Rural Women**, protective factors included:
-- Older age
-- Late cohabitation (18–20 years: OR = 0.34; 95% CI: 0.16–0.72; ≥21 years: OR = 0.36; 95% CI: 0.17–0.75)
-- Maternal employment (OR = 0.48; 95% CI: 0.27–0.83)
-- Residence in Mafeteng, Mokhotlong, or Thaba-Tseka

-**Among Urban Women**, significant factors included:
-- Early sexual debut → increased depression risk
-- Late sexual debut ≥18 years (OR = 0.51; 95% CI: 0.29–0.91) → protective
-- High parity → increased risk
-- Justification of IPV (OR = 0.45; 95% CI: 0.22–0.94)
+- In **urban areas**, the association was not statistically significant (AOR = 0.88; 95% CI: 0.39–1.97)
-- Access to improved water (OR = 5.59; 95% CI: 1.42–21.99)
-- Improved household materials (OR = 0.15; 95% CI: 0.04–0.50) → protective
+- Depression prevalence was **highest** in central–northern districts (Maseru, Berea, Leribe, Butha-Buthe)
+- **Lowest autonomy** was observed in southern and south-western provinces (Quthing, Qacha's Nek, Mohale's Hoek, Mafeteng)

 ### Conclusions
-Depression affects approximately **one in fourteen ever-married women** in Lesotho, with significant variation by age, parity, residence, and geography.
-Targeted mental health interventions are needed for high-risk groups — particularly women with high parity, early sexual debut, and those residing in urban or central-northern districts.
+Women's decision-making autonomy is significantly associated with **lower odds of depressive symptoms** in Lesotho, particularly among rural women.
+The observed rural–urban and spatial inequalities highlight the need for **context-specific mental health and reproductive health interventions** that incorporate women's empowerment as a core component.

-**Keywords:** Maternal Mental Health · Depression · Rural-Urban Health Disparities · Socioeconomic Inequalities · Lesotho
+**Keywords:** Depression · Decision-making autonomy · Pregnancy loss · Rural–urban disparities · Lesotho · Spatial analysis

 ---

 ## ✨ Key Highlights

-> 🔵 **7%** of ever-married women showed depression nationally
+> 🔵 **7.4%** (95% CI: 6.3–8.7) of ever-married women showed moderate-severe depression nationally

+> 🛡️ Decision-making autonomy was **protective** nationally (AOR = 0.63) and **strongly protective in rural areas** (AOR = 0.44)

+> 🏙️ Depression rates were **slightly higher among urban women** despite greater resource access — reflecting urban stressors

-> 🔴 Highest depression prevalence in **Berea, Maseru, Leribe, and Butha-Buthe** districts
+> 🔴 Highest depression burden in **Maseru, Berea, Leribe, and Butha-Buthe** (central–northern districts)

+> 📉 Lowest autonomy concentrated in **Quthing, Qacha's Nek, Mohale's Hoek, and Mafeteng** (southern/south-western)

-> 📈 Final model: **AUC = 0.676** (moderate discriminative ability) · **Hosmer–Lemeshow p = 0.732** (good fit)
+> 📈 Final model: **AUC = 0.68** (moderate discriminative ability) · **Hosmer–Lemeshow p = 0.6642** (good fit) · **AIC = 1648.22** · **mean VIF = 2.2**

-> 🌍 Significant **rural–urban stratification** in determinants — risk factors differ meaningfully by residence type
+> 🌍 Significant **rural–urban heterogeneity** — autonomy protective effect statistically significant only in rural areas

-> 👶 **High parity (≥3 children)** strongly associated with increased depression odds nationally

 ---